Dear readers of ADxS.org, please forgive the disruption.

 The Spontaneous(ly) hypertensive rat (SHR) is a genetically selected rat that is an animal model for ADHD-HI and hypertension.

-The animals possess genes by which they develop hypertension (without early childhood stress experience) at the age of 15 months.
-At the same time, they are considered a scientific animal model for ADHD-HI (with hyperactivity) in ADHD research.48
+The animals have genes that cause them to develop high blood pressure at the age of 15 months (without early childhood stress experience).
+At the same time, they are considered a scientific animal model for ADHD-HI (with hyperactivity) in ADHD research.49

-With increasing age and in parallel with increasing hypertension, an increasing sensitivity of the HPA axis to stress is observed in animals.49
+With increasing age and parallel to increasing high blood pressure, an increasing sensitivity of the HPA axis to stress is observed in animals.50

-ADHD symptoms, as well as hypertension, are remediable in SHR by targeting the HPA axis with dexamethasone.
+The ADHD symptoms as well as the high blood pressure in SHR can be remedied by targeted treatment of the HPA axis with dexamethasone.

-Unfortunately, it can be assumed that the mechanisms for remedying ADHD in SHR only work reliably in the (fixed) genetic constellation as it exists in SHR.
-This treatment method is therefore not transferable 1:1 - even from a scientific point of view - to the treatment of other genetic constellations or to all ADHD sufferers.
-However, it could be applicable to those whose ADHD symptoms are caused by exactly this neurophysiological pathway.
+Unfortunately, it can be assumed that the mechanisms for eliminating ADHD in SHR only work reliably in the (fixed) genetic constellation that is present in SHR.
+This treatment method is therefore - also from a scientific point of view - not transferable 1:1 to the treatment of other genetic constellations or to all ADHD sufferers.
+However, it could be applicable to those whose ADHD symptoms are caused by precisely this neurophysiological pathway.

 Spontaneous hypertensive rat (SHR)